krishnalath99/Full-Stack-Motor-Shield/README.md

 11. Run the server using the command: **[python manage.py runserver]**.
 Go to the browser and search for this url http://127.0.0.1:8000/admin/
 12. Note: **The website that you see when you visit the url http://127.0.0.1:8000/ is not our actual react-website, this website was only created for testing purpose of the backend.** Please refrain from using it or else the backend server might malfunction.
 13. Login to the admin panel using the superuser details that you created.
 If everything goes well then you should see Users, Vehicles, Policy and Claims menu on the left side after logging in to admin panel.
 14. Thats it your backend server is now up and running.
-Now lets move to the frontend part.
+15. Let you backend server run in the background and now lets move on to the frontend part.
-15. Open terminal and navigate to the **[Full-Stack-Motor-Shield->React  - Frontend->MotorShield]** folder.
+16. Open terminal and navigate to the **[Full-Stack-Motor-Shield->React  - Frontend->MotorShield]** folder.
-16. Now install all the dependencies using the following commands :
+17. Now install all the dependencies using the following commands :
     > **npm install axios**
     > **npm install prop-types**
     > **npm install react**